Murder of Selena: Murder

-Selena's right lung was damaged, her collarbone was shattered, and her veins were emptied of blood.
-Doctors widened her chest opening, administered drugs into her heart, and applied pressure to her wounds.
-Dr. Louis Elkins, cardiac surgeon, arrived at Memorial Hospital and said he saw doctors making "heroic efforts" to revive Selena.
+Selena's right lung was damaged, her collarbone was shattered and her veins were emptied of blood.
+Doctors widened her chest opening, administered drugs into her heart and applied pressure to her wounds.
+Cardiac surgeon Louis Elkins arrived at Memorial Hospital and said he saw doctors making "heroic efforts" to revive Selena.
 He described the singer as being "extremely contused and shredded.
 The right side of her chest, all the tissue was ripped."
 By the time Elkins arrived, an emergency doctor began "massaging her heart" after it had stopped beating.
 Elkins reported how all efforts were futile and said had he been the receiving doctor, he would not have made any treatments on Selena.
-He felt "obligated to continue" after the emergency room doctor made the decision to reanimate the singer.
+He felt "obligated to continue" after the emergency room doctor decided to reanimate the singer.

 Elkins said a "pencil-size artery leading from the heart had been cut in two by the hollow-point bullet" and that six units of blood from the transfusion had spilled out from her circulatory system.
 A breathing tube was administered after Selena stopped breathing on her own, while a clamp was placed on her "gushing" pierced artery on her collarbone.
 After 50 minutes, the doctors realized the damage was irreparable.
-Selena Quintanilla-Pérez was pronounced dead at 1:05 p.m.
-(CST) at age 23, 16 days before her 24th birthday, from blood loss and cardiac arrest.
+Selena was pronounced dead at 1:05 p.m. at age 23, from blood loss and cardiac arrest.

 During the third hour after the shooting, an autopsy was performed due to overwhelming media interest.
 It revealed that the bullet had entered Selena's upper right back, near her shoulder blade, passed through her chest cavity, severed the right subclavian artery, and exited her right upper chest.
 It took minutes from the point of impact of the bullet that Selena lost "virtually all the blood in her body" which contributed to her rapidly bleeding to death.
 Doctors said that if the bullet had been only one millimeter higher or lower, the wound would have been less severe.